uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 .. image:: assets/categorywithtagapplied.png

-As you can see, you can now browse an image file in the Icon field.
-The * symbol after the Name field means that one is required.
-Fill up the following information then press Save button afterwards.
+As you can see, you can browse an image file in the Icon field.
+The * symbol after the Name field means it is required.
+Fill up the following information then click Save.

 .. image:: assets/categorydataoutputwithtag.png